NishchayShakya1/Collegemate/README.md

 # Collegemate

-An App that will keep you Updated with Coding Contests, Hackathons, Internships and Scholarships.
+An App that lets you explore Coding Contests, Hackathons, Internships and Scholarships.

 ## Features